Svetoslav Todorov

-Svetoslav Todorov (Светослав Тодоров; born 30 August 1978) is a former Bulgarian international footballer.
-He played as a forward.
+Svetoslav Todorov (Светослав Тодоров; born 30 August 1978) is a Bulgarian former professional footballer who played as a second striker.
 Todorov is the all-time top scorer for Litex Lovech in the Bulgarian A Football Group.
+He made 41 appearances for the Bulgaria national team, scoring seven goals.
+He is currently an academy coach at Crystal Palace.

 Club career

 Early career

 After being part of the youth system since the age of 6, Todorov began his career at Bulgarian First Division club Dobrudzha Dobrich in 1996–97, scoring twice in twelve appearances.
 He then joined Second Division champions Litex Lovech where he scored 34 goals in 70 league games over four seasons (two of them title winning).
-He managed a career-high 19 league goals during the 1999/2000 season, being overtaken as the top goalscorer by Mihail Mihaylov on the last match day.
-Todorov captained the team over the course of the autumn part of the 2000/2001 campaign.
+He managed a career-high 19 league goals during the 1999–2000 season, being overtaken as the top goalscorer by Mihail Mihaylov on the last match day.
+Todorov captained the team over the course of the autumn part of the 2000–2001 campaign.
 He scored his first European goals during the summer of 1999, in the qualifying rounds of the UEFA Champions League, all three of them coming against Polish team Widzew Łódź.
-During his time in Bulgaria he had a clean disciplinary record and was sent off only once (on 13 May 2000, in a 0–1 away loss against Spartak Varna in an A PFG match).
+During his time in Bulgaria he had a clean disciplinary record and was sent off only once (on 13 May 2000, in a 1–0 away loss against Spartak Varna in an A PFG match).
 His form attracted attention from English clubs and after trials with Preston North End and West Ham United, he joined West Ham in January 2001.